PauleNajus/mcads/README.md

 1. **Login/Register**: Create an account or log in with existing credentials
 2. **Upload Image**: Navigate to the analysis page and upload a chest X-ray image
 3. **View Results**: Review prediction scores for all pathologies
-4. **Interpretability**: View Grad-CAM visualizations to understand model decisions
+4. **Interpretability**: View visualizations to understand model decisions
 5. **History**: Access previous analyses and results

 ### API Usage